PML is a rare progressive disease of the nervous system. PML is caused by a viral infection of the cells that produce myelin.

 to remove the drug from your blood system.

 There are no current guidelines to prevent exposure to the JC virus.
-If you have a suppressed immune system, get treatment to minimize your risk.
+If you have a suppressed immune system, follow your treatment plan to minimize your risk.

 Warnke C, Menge T, Hartung HP, et al. Natalizumab and progressive multifocal leukoencephalopathy: what are the causal factors and can it be avoided?